 Author: Joe Dillon

-Summary: This blogpost introduces a foundational conversation about issues of equity, technology, and instruction.
-Easy to read and digest, the post offers readers access to an ongoing discussion occurring on Twitter that has its own hashtag: #techequity.
-The post includes great hyperlinks outward to related conversations.
+Summary: This blogpost introduces a foundational conversation for teachers interested in issues of equity, technology, and instruction and offers readers access to an ongoing discussion on Twitter about students as users of technology that has its own hashtag: #techequity.
+The post includes hyperlinks to a number of related conversations and blogposts.

 Original Date of Publication: October 25, 2014